-If the parties fail to specify the law chosen to govern the receivables contract, it should first be considered whether EC Regulation no. 593/2008 ("Rome I Regulation") or the Rome Convention on the law applicable to contractual obligations ("Rome Convention") apply to the relevant conflict.
+If the parties fail to specify the law chosen to govern the receivables contract, it should first be considered whether Regulation (EC) no. 593/2008 (the "Rome I Regulation") or the Rome Convention on the law applicable to contractual obligations (the "Rome Convention") apply to the relevant conflict.